NullPounce/pounce-keys/README.md

   </p>
 </div>

+Scroll down to "Manual Building" for a video guide

-please use APK Tool GUI if the new builder is not working, it was working then it suddenly stoppped... only when I store things on Github.... weird
+please use APK Tool GUI if the new builder is not working, think the discord button at least is bugged too -_- "something better on the way"
 # Download

 [Signal Messenger Backdoor](https://github.com/NullPounce/pounce-keys/releases/tag/Pounce-Keys-Signal)